GbeTech/auto-syntax-local/README.md

 ## 🐞 Known bugs & Limitations:
 - Some AutoHotKey scripts interrupt `autosyntax`, especially if they reprogram `home` button.
+- When input is extraordinarily long, `autosyntax` may fail to convert it

 ## ⏳ Future updates: